pretendWhale/moocletpolicy/README.md

 # MOOClet Policy app
-For creating and managing MOOClets ([mooclets.com](http://mooclets.com)) Based on the Heroku Django Starter Template
+For creating and managing MOOClets ([mooclets.com](http://mooclets.com))

+Thanks to the [Heroku Django Starter Template](https://github.com/heroku/heroku-django-template) allowing us to get off the ground quickly.

 More details to follow